tfiers/zorro/README.md

 ## License

-The Zorro application and its logo are Copyright © 2019 Tomas Fiers.<br>
+The Zorro application and its logo are Copyright © Tomas Fiers, 2019-2020.<br>
 Its source code is made available under the [AGPLv3 license](LICENSE).

 ## Contributing